Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 Debugging within the SAP system

 This section describes a debugging option without an external call.
 With this, the ABAP developer can test the basic functionality of a processing module before an external user calls the RFC API functions remotely.
-To do this, place a breakpoint within the ABAP coding (e.g. at the start of the API method) using the CTRL-SHIFT-F12 key or by clicking the button.
+To do this, place a breakpoint within the ABAP coding (e.g. at the start of the API method) using the CTRL-SHIFT-F12 key or by clicking on the button.

-The breakpoint is shown in the coding.
+The breakpoint is displayed in the coding.

 The ABAP develop can now test in debug mode and find errors as usual.